Mantu-Group/CarbonBrainprint/METHODOLOGY.md

 This practice enhances credibility, traceability, and alignment with ISO 14067 and GHG Protocol requirements.

-The following list serves as example of t**ypical assumptions used in a Carbon Brainprint calculator in a consulting industry setting.**
+The following list serves as **example of typical assumptions used in a Carbon Brainprint calculator in a consulting industry setting.**

 **1. Administrative / corporate context**

 -   **IT equipment:**

 	-   Consultants may use equipment provided either by the company or by the client.
 When the client provides the equipment, associated emissions are excluded to avoid double counting.
 	-   IT equipment is assumed to require software to function and emissions linked to software are included accordingly.

 -   **Exclusion of non-relevant activities:**

 	-   Emission categories from business lines that do not fall under intellectual services are excluded from the assessment.

 -   **Car fleet emissions (non-business staff):**

 	-   Only vehicles registered under the relevant entity (e.g., Entity X) are included.

 -   **Electricity:**

 	-   All electricity emissions are calculated using the **market-based approach**.

 -   **Purchased goods and services (excluding IT equipment):**

 	-   These are fully attributed to the supporting entity (100% allocation).
 	-   It is assumed that purchased goods and services are acquired and consumed in the same reporting year.
 In cases of atypical procurement spikes, this assumption can be revised to reflect operational reality.

 **2. Pre-processing of the service**